META-1-Official/soft-launch-meta1-ui/app/help/en/dex/shorting.md

-# Short Selling BitAssets
+# Short Selling METAAssets

-In order to increase your exposure to META1 and offer liquidity to BitAssets, such as XUSD, EUR, GOLD, etc., you can go *borrow* this bitAsset from the network and *sell it short*.
+In order to increase your exposure to META1 and offer liquidity to METAAssets, such as XUSD, EUR, GOLD, etc., you can go *borrow* this METAAsset from the network and *sell it short*.
 We will here briefly describe the procedure.

 ## Borrowing

-The META1 network is capable of issuing any amount of any BitAsset and lend it out to participants given enough collateral.
+The META1 network is capable of issuing any amount of any METAAsset and lend it out to participants given enough collateral.

  * *settlement price*: The price for 1 META1 as it is traded on external exchanges.